Father Yod: Death

 On December 26, 1974, the Source Family sold their restaurant and moved to Hawaii.
 On August 25, 1975, despite having no previous hang gliding experience, Yod decided that he would go hang gliding.
 Yod used a hang glider to leap off a 1300 ft cliff on the eastern shore of Oahu.
-He crash-landed on the beach suffering no external injuries, but was unable to move and died nine hours later.
+He crash-landed on the beach, suffering no external injuries, but was unable to move and died nine hours later.
 He was 53 years old.
 The Source Family refers to this day as "Black Monday".
 After three days of vigil, Yod was cremated and his ashes put to rest at Lanikai Beach in Hawaii.

 Legacy

 In 2006, two Source Family members, Isis Aquarian and Electricity Aquarian, wrote the history of the religious group.
 A revised version of the book entitled The Source: The Untold Story of Father Yod, Ya Ho Wa 13 and The Source Family was released in 2007 by Process Media, and included a CD with live Ya Ho Wa 13 performances, radio interviews, and Family recordings.
 The Source Foundation was set up at www.yahowha.org and released lost family music through Drag City Records, Fathers Morning Meditation Tapes through Global Recording Artist, a comic book, and The Source Family in 2012, co-directed by Jodi Wille and Maria Demopoulous.

 Sean Ono Lennon credited the Source Family with inspiring the look and attitude portrayed in the video for his 2013 song "Animals".
 The experimental sound collage program Over the Edge, hosted by members of Negativland, presented a Source Family retrospective in the second half of the program on the night of June 30, 2017.

-The Source Restaurant features in Woody Allen's Annie Hall, when, playing Alvy Singer, Allen orders "Alfalfa sprouts" and "...a plate of mashed yeast".
+The Source Restaurant is featured in Woody Allen's 1977 film Annie Hall.
+In the film, Alvy Singer (played by Allen) orders "alfalfa sprouts" and "a plate of mashed yeast".